Russian tug Spasatel Vasily Bekh

-Spasatel Vasily Bekh (ex-SB-739) was a Project 22870 rescue tug in the Russian Navy that was launched in 2016 and sunk in 2022 during the Russian invasion of Ukraine.
+Spasatel Vasily Bekh (ex-SB-739) was a Project 22870 rescue tug in the Russian Navy that was launched in 2016 and sunk in 2022 during the Russo-Ukrainian war.

 Description

 Spasatel Vasily Bekh was a rescue tug built to tow ships in distress, fight fires at sea, supply water and electricity to other ships, evacuate injured personnel, and act as a diving rescue platform.
 It had a crew of 26 and could carry an additional 36 people.

 The ship measured 57 m long, had a beam of 14 m, and a draft of 3.2 m.
 It had a standard displacement of 1,200 tonnes and 1,670 tonnes when fully loaded.
 It had a maximum speed of 14 kn and was capable of operating autonomously for up to 20 days.
 It was propelled by two Azipod units and two bow thrusters that were powered by two 2720 PS electric motors, which were supplied by three main diesel gensets with a combined power output of 4560 kW.